 This page contains important information for international students who plan to drive in Oregon.

-If you are an international student planning to own or drive a car while you are at the UO, we want you to have the best and safest experience possible.
+If you will own or drive a car while you are in Oregon please continue reading.
+We want you to have the best and safest experience possible.
 If you have a driving problem we can help.

-What should you do if you get a traffic ticket?
+What to do if you get a traffic ticket

 If you get a ticket for driving without a valid license, contact us for an appointment.
 Bring your ticket and any proof of valid home country / international or temporary visitor’s license to your appointment.
 An attorney will help you determine if your license is valid in Oregon and what to do when you go to court .

 Don’t rely on your home country’s driving license or an “international license.”
 It’s ALWAYS best to get an Oregon driver license.
 Why?